kubetoolsca/krs/README.md

 >>
 ```

+The user is prompted to choose a model provider for the health check.
+The options provided are "OpenAI" and "Huggingface".
+The selected option determines which LLM model will be used for the health check.

-Let's say you choose 1, the it will install necessary libraries.
+Let's say you choose the option "1", then it will install the necessary libraries.

 ```